 - Lucimoo epub import supports importing content from ePub files.

-- Word import supports importing content from Word (.docx) files.
+- Microsoft Word File Import/Export (Book) supports importing content from Word (.docx) files.
 See How to prepare a Word file for import into a Book.